Fiserv/firstvision-apac/docs/APIs/Account-Management/List-Transactions-by-Date-Range.md

 # List Transactions by Date Range

-This service provides the list of various transactions like memo, outstanding, unbilled and billed with in a given a date range.
+This API is used to fetch the list of various transactions like authorizations, memos, outstanding authorizations, unbilled and billed transactions for a given date range and account Id.

 ## Endpoint